 - Water as indicated and watch your fruit and vegetables grow

 If you are not sure what to use for your portable garden, involve your children and ask them what they think would look great.
-The more they have to do with the project, the more likely they are to take up gardening as a hobby, and once they are hooked, they will never look at fruit and vegetables the same again.
+Involving them more with the project, the more likely they are to take up gardening as a hobby.
+Once they are hooked, they will never look at fruit and vegetables the same again.

-We have yet to come across a child who will not eat their own home grown fruit and vegetables, so encourage your children to go green with a portable garden, and watch them grow into happy, healthy adults!
+We have yet to come across a child who will not eat their own homegrown fruit and vegetables.
+So encourage your children to go green with a portable garden, and watch them grow into happy, healthy adults!
 If you are interested in even more helpful tips and interesting articles on all things wheelie bin storage.
 Check out our blog.